crossbario/crossbar/docs-cfx/work/building_from_sources.rst

 Building from Sources
 =====================

-This recipe describes building Crossbar.io FX *from sources*, on a completely fresh **Ubuntu 18.04 Server**.
+This recipe describes building Crossbar.io *from sources*, on a completely fresh **Ubuntu 18.04 Server**.

-The recipe is intended *for Crossbar.io developers hacking on Crossbar.io FX code itself* and currently requires access to company internal, private Git repositories.
+The recipe is intended *for Crossbar.io developers hacking on Crossbar.io code itself* and currently requires access to company internal, private Git repositories.

 Prepare OS